-It’s not uncommon for homeowners to see puddles in their yard.
+It’s not uncommon for homeowners to see puddles in their yards.
 The reason for a puddle in your yard can range from common puddling due to rain all the way to a leaking well line.
 It ‘s important to know how to diagnose why there is a puddle in your yard so you can quickly determine how to fix the issue.
 So, what is the puddle in your yard from?
 Here are a few causes.

 Poor Water Drainage